aiqbal-hhs/python-programming-91896-levibland/README.md

 ## Scripts made for DGT200 python

-This repository contains all the scripts created in DGT200.
+This repository contains all the python scripts created in DGT200.